18 Mar 2025

 Legal operations professionals or in-house counsel cannot tell law firms exactly how to deliver legal services.
 That’s why billing guidelines are recommendations that outline preferred billing practices and procedures.
 As advisory guidelines for outside counsel, each one aims to ensure consistency and transparency during the e-billing process.

-On the other hand, a rule is a mandatory requirement set up for outside counsel adherence and typically enforced.
+On the other hand, a rule is a mandatory requirement established for outside counsel adherence and is typically enforced.
 There can be consequences for non-compliance, such as fee reductions or termination of the engagement.
 Being rigid, however, with rules for every legal matter isn’t feasible.
 When such cases arise, in-house teams can request that outside counsel follow guidelines that ought to apply in most situations.

-Outside counsel guidelines typically encompass the type of work and who performs it and financials.
+Outside counsel guidelines typically encompass the type of work, who performs it and financials.
 The financial aspect centers around the budget, timekeeper mix, partner billings, rates, and adherence to budget management.

 Basically, guidelines can be set up in four categories: